cornell-zhang/heterocl/docs/api.md

 ***

 #### <a name="com">```hcl.compute(shape, fcompute, name = "compute")```</a>
-A map function that executes fcompute on each input tensors and returns a new tensor.
+A map function that executes fcompute on each element of input tensors and returns a new tensor.

 Parameters:
 * shape (`tuple`): a tuple of integers
 * fcompute (`lambda`): a lambda function with inputs as indices of the tensors and body as the function applied to each tensor element.
 See the examples for more details.
+Everything inside the body will be automatically inlined.
+To avoid this, use `hcl.map` instead.
 * name (`str`, optional): the name

 Return type: `Tensor`